DrTeePot/The-Mahogany-Engine/README.md

 OTHER
 =====================
 If you are curious as to the parameters and purpose of any of the functions, a fairly complete JavaDoc exists.
 Since line-based rendering is in alpha right now, it is not completely finished.
 But all face-based functions are completely documented.
+For any other questions, please feel free to contact me.